ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/enacfire-e18-wireless-headphones.markdown

 logo-left-title: "NME AAA"
 bg-image-hero: "https://assets.expresslyapp.com/asset-44da8cc3-7521-4f66-9a1a-bfdb414e25ba.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-f2f58fcc-4c74-439c-bc81-9d81f54baa38.jpg"
-section1-content: "</p>At ENACFIRE they are committed to provide people with the best\
+section1-content: "</p>At EnacFire they are committed to provide people with the best\
   \ wireless audio products and build a totally wireless lifestyle!
 You don’t need\
   \ any skills to use E18 true wireless earbuds.
 They are easy to connect as they\
   \ are available for a connection whenever they are on unlike the traditional earbuds\